cargurus/plantuml-common/README.md

 ## Styles

 [Styles](/styles) offer support for simplified, high-level control of colors, fonts, and other changes to the rendered appearance of PlantUML files.
+Because they are more user friendly we recommend use of styles in preference to theme files.

 ## Themes